-The first and most well known Stablecoins are a class of cryptocurrency that aims to provide price stability.
-A perceived drawback of cryptocurrency is price volatility....
-More was Tether.
-The company behind it, Tether Limited, claimed originally that it had at least one US Dollar in custody for every 1 Tether minted on Ethereum.
-More recently, that claim seems to be challenged, but still Tether is one of the most commonly used stablecoins available to this day.
+The first and most well known stablecoin was Tether.
+The company behind it is Tether Limited.
+THey claimed originally that they had one US Dollar for every 1 Tether minted on Ethereum.
+More recently, that claim seems to be challenged.
+However, Tether is one of the most commonly used stablecoins available to date.

-Another major stable asset is MakerDAO system, Dai acts as a stablecoin that is not backed by held US dollars, but instead by a series of smart contracts and using Ethereum as collateral.
-Essentially Dai acts as a loan for users who are willing to put up Ethereum, or soon other Ethereum tokens, in exchange for the stablecoin.
-Dai has become a major part of the DeFi system, as over 2% of all Ethereum is locked into MakerDAO contracts..
-Part of the
+Another major stable asset is Dai.
+Part of the MakerDAO system, Dai acts as a stablecoin.
+It is not backed by held US dollars.
+Instead it is backed by a series of smart contracts using Ethereum as collateral.
+Essentially Dai acts as a loan for users who are willing to put up Ethereum and other Ethereum tokens.

 The practices of borrowing and lending are nothing new, and literally are the basis of most banking.
-However in the DeFi world, there is no need for an actual bank to be involved.
+However in the Ethereum decentralized finance world, there is no need for an actual bank to be involved.
 This can open up financial services to those who won’t or can’t access traditional banks, and is a step toward the cryptocurrency mantra of “banking the unbanked.”

 There are already many payment apps available to consumers, but all generally still put their trust in a centralized company.
 Again, DeFi comes to the rescue!
 These services give users control over their payments, privacy, and usually much better fees.

 This article could easily turn into a catalogue, as there are many, many more areas where Ethereum Dapps are trying to reinvent finance as we know it.
-Some other use cases include decentralized A crypto wallet is a device or app that stores digital assets.
-Unlike the physical wallet in your back pocket,...
-More solutions, investment platforms, derivatives, predictions markets and even more.
+Some other use cases include decentralized wallet solutions, investment platforms, derivatives, predictions markets and even more.
 It seems that there are multiple decentralized variations coming to every service that has existed in legacy finance.

 Since we have only scratched the surface, a great place to discover even more DeFi Dapps is at State of the Dapps, which ranks all available services by activity, and can be sorted along various categories.
 This way users can not only find links to relevant information about these projects, but also get accurate data on how much involvement there is with a given platform.